tjuckett/dnd_homebrew/campaigns/astral_conclave_campaign/05_sessions/session_06_2026-06-04_brainstorming.md

   - down into the leyline charge field,
   - and toward Heliox-side infrastructure.
 - A low relay table is covered in tuning crystals, wrist-device sync clamps, grounding braids, and purge crystals.
-- Several charge cradles glow around a shallow leyline vent, each holding or recently holding refined crystals.
+- Several charge cradles glow around a shallow leyline vent, but the glow is too even and too synchronized.
-- A small transport or crawler sled is loaded with a crate of charged crystals or relay components.
+- A small transport or crawler sled is loaded with a crate that looks like charged crystals or relay components.
-- A portal frame, emergency transit circle, or folded escape arch is being prepared nearby.
+- A portal frame, emergency transit circle, or folded escape arch is already active enough for a fast warp-out.
 - The site sounds wrong: not like conversation, but like a countdown made of crystal hums, relay clicks, and clipped wrist-device gestures.

 ### Astral Conclave Activity
 - They are not trying to hold territory.
+- They are not truly trying to save the last crate.
-- They are trying to finish three things:
+- They are trying to sell the illusion of urgency until the party steps into the kill radius.
-  - keep the charge cycle stable until the last crystal crate leaves,
-  - purge the command hardware controlling the workers,
-  - and destroy Mirrordune's relay hardware before the party can use it.
-- The relay crew already knows Sandglass failed and Cinderhook is gone.
+- They already know Sandglass failed and Cinderhook is gone.
-- Their default plan is escape and evidence denial, not a stand-up fight.
+- Their default plan is warp out, trigger the blast, and let the official story say unstable pre-war charging hardware killed the intruders.

 ### If The Party Watches Before Acting
-- A relay handler checks a wrist device, then adjusts the mirrored antenna by a few degrees.
+- A relay handler checks a wrist device, then deliberately adjusts the mirrored antenna by a few degrees while watching the approach route.
-- A technician removes a tuning crystal, compares it to the Heliox-side bearing, and packs it into a padded case.
+- A technician removes a tuning crystal, compares it to the Heliox-side bearing, and packs it into a padded case that may be empty.
-- Another technician arms purge crystals around the relay table.
+- Another technician arms "purge crystals" that are actually blast lenses.
-- A controlled Heliox worker or driver stands too still until given a wrist-device instruction.
+- A controlled Heliox worker or decoy body stands too still near the inner cradles.
-- The charged crate is moved toward the transport or portal route.
+- The charged crate is moved toward the transport or portal route, but the transport's wheels, skids, or engine are not truly under load.
-- The command bolt and stupor-field device are being prepared for destruction once the final crate clears.
+- The command bolt and stupor-field device are positioned to look recoverable, but their wires run down into the leyline vent.
+- Perception/Insight tells:
+  - DC 13: the workers are performing urgency rather than working naturally.
+  - DC 15: the charge cycle is too synchronized and too smooth.
+  - DC 16: the visible crate is a lure or shielding shell, not the real shipment.
+  - DC 17: the purge crystals are shaped to focus an explosion, not erase evidence.
+  - DC 18: the whole site is keyed to detonate when disturbed or when the decoys leave.

 ### What They Can Interrupt
+- Misalign a blast lens: DC 15 Arcana, Tinker's Tools, or Athletics; reduces blast damage or narrows the kill zone.
+- Cut a grounding braid: DC 15 Sleight of Hand, Tinker's Tools, or attack against AC 15/HP 15; causes a smaller explosion away from the party.
+- Drag someone out of the inner ring: DC 14 Athletics or vehicle maneuver; saves a worker/decoy body and may reveal the bait.
+- Jam a warp anchor: DC 16 Arcana, Tinker's Tools, or Sovereign resonance; one decoy fails to escape or leaves behind gear/proof.
+- Reverse a charge cradle: DC 17 Arcana or Sovereign resonance; vents part of the blast into the sand.
+- Use the Reclaimer as cover or grounding: vehicle check DC 15; reduces party damage but risks Reclaimer subsystem damage.
+- Full disarm: DC 20 with two successful checks before detonation; prevents the main blast and leaves the most evidence.

+### Leyline-Amplified Explosion
+- Trigger when:
+  - the party enters the inner charge ring,
-- Stop the purge of the command bolt or stupor-field device.
+  - the Reclaimer crosses the outer grounding line,
-- Damage or steal a tuned crystal that cleanly identifies the charge cycle.
-- Prevent the blast failsafe from destroying all Mirrordune evidence.
-- Knock loose the charged crystal crate before it leaves.
-- Capture a relay technician before the escape portal closes.
-- Free or stabilize a controlled Heliox worker before the purge sequence catches them.
+  - someone touches the bait crate/device,
+  - a decoy is attacked,
+  - or the decoy leader chooses to spring the trap.
+- Base effect:
+  - 60-foot inner ring and 180-foot shockwave from the leyline vent.
+  - Inner ring: DC 18 Dexterity saving throw, `12d10` force plus `8d10` fire, half on success.
+  - Shockwave: DC 16 Dexterity or Constitution saving throw, `8d10` force/fire mixed, half on success.
+  - Creatures that fail by 5 or more are knocked prone and pushed 30 feet.
+  - Constructs, vehicles, and exposed crystal hardware also take thunder stress or subsystem damage at your discretion.
+- Reclaimer effects:
+  - If the Reclaimer is in the inner ring, one subsystem is damaged even on a successful vehicle save.
+  - Possible subsystem damage: gun mount warped, brake line cracked, antenna mount shattered, coupling strained, steering misaligned, or hull plates fused with glassed sand.
+- Mitigation:
+  - each successful interruption above reduces damage by `2d10`, grants advantage to saves, saves a subsystem, or leaves better evidence.
+  - strong creative play can convert the explosion into a hazard/chase scene instead of pure damage.

 ### If They Arrive Too Late
+- The trap has already fired or self-burned because the decoy team judged the party too slow.
-- The transport has left or the portal has closed.
+- The real transport has left or the portal has closed.
-- The mirrored antenna frame is warped from its own failsafe blast.
+- The mirrored antenna frame is warped from the leyline blast.
-- The relay table is slagged, but not as completely as Sandglass because the crew was rushing.
+- The relay table is slagged, but the blast pattern still proves it was a deliberate weaponized overload.
 - The party can still find:
   - evidence of a charged-crystal transfer,
   - a half-melted tuning crystal that matches the Mirrordune crystal they recovered,
-  - signs that Heliox workers were controlled here,
+  - signs that Heliox workers were controlled or used as bait here,
+  - blast lenses disguised as purge crystals,
   - and damaged charge cradles around the leyline vent.

 ### Evidence At Mirrordune
 - Tuning crystals prove Mirrordune was actively linking Cinderhook, Heliox, and its own charge field.
-- The antenna geometry shows Mirrordune was masking and stabilizing the charging operation, not merely forwarding military commands.
+- The antenna geometry shows Mirrordune was masking and stabilizing the charging operation before it was converted into a trap.
-- Charged crystal residue and leyline stress patterns prove refined crystals were charged here.
+- Charged crystal residue and leyline stress patterns prove refined crystals were charged here, but the freshest pattern is explosive focusing rather than ordinary charging.
 - Wrist-device sync clamps show Conclave leaders controlled the site through addressed devices, not open broadcasts the party could casually read.
 - Controlled-worker marks show Heliox personnel were being used by the Conclave rather than all willingly collaborating.
-- Purge crystal placement proves the crew intended to destroy the relay after the final transfer.
+- Blast-lens placement proves the crew intended to kill pursuers, not simply destroy evidence.
 - The work orders, route tags, or dispatch cadence look official enough to pass Heliox systems, implying the Conclave has compromised the city's command structure rather than merely hiding in the desert.
+- Failed warp residue or a damaged anchor can prove the decoys escaped through a prepared emergency route.
+- A deliberately planted false ledger may be recognizable as false because the counts do not match the charge residue.

 ### Mirrordune Choices
+- Survive or mitigate the leyline blast.
+- Capture a decoy, failed warp trace, or abandoned control device.
+- Decide whether to save any bait workers before the explosion.
+- Salvage proof from the blast site before residual leyline surges erase it.
-- Chase the charged-crystal transport toward Heliox.
+- Chase the real charged-crystal route toward Heliox.
-- Capture a technician or stabilize a controlled worker.
-- Use the Feedback Spike against Mirrordune, risking anyone attached to its active branch.
-- Salvage Mirrordune's cleaner tuning hardware before it burns.
-- Turn toward Heliox with proof that city-linked infrastructure is being used by the [[Astral Conclave]].
+- Turn toward Heliox with proof that city-linked infrastructure is being used by the [[Astral Conclave]] and that the Conclave is now trying to kill the party directly.

 ## Mirrordune Personnel
-Use these only if the party catches the crew before the portal closes.
+Use these as decoys or remote operators.
+If the party jams a warp anchor, one of them may be left behind.

 ### Cael Orison
 - Rank: Astral Conclave Relay Handler, Mirrordune node lead.
-- Role: Maintains the final relay broadcast and authorizes the blast failsafe.
+- Role: Maintains the decoy broadcast and authorizes the leyline blast.
 - Demeanor: Calm, exhausted, and quietly contemptuous.
-- Useful Line: "You are chasing antennas while the charge is already moving."
+- Useful Line: "You are chasing antennas while the charge is already home."

 ### Nessa Vey
 - Rank: Astral Conclave Field Technician, purge and calibration specialist.
-- Role: Handles teardown crystals, warning pulses, and relay alignment records.
+- Role: Disguises blast lenses as purge crystals and maintains the false charge cycle.
 - Demeanor: Nervous, practical, more afraid of Conclave failure protocols than of the party.
-- Useful Line: "Sandglass should have gone quiet.
-If it did not, someone left the heart in the stone."
+- Useful Line: "This was never meant to hold.
+It was meant to wait."

 ### Corvin Nhal
 - Rank: Astral Conclave Field Technician, convoy-load assistant.
-- Role: Moves charged crystal crates and coordinates the final transport.
+- Role: Moves fake crystal crates and coordinates the decoy warp-out.
 - Demeanor: Focused, irritated, and desperate to finish the job.
-- Useful Line: "The last crate leaves whether I do or not."
+- Useful Line: "The last crate left before you chose a direction."

 ## Mirrordune Charging Station Details
 Use this once the party reaches Mirrordune.
 These are not a separate location.